 b.
-The University of Mississippi - Desoto
+The University of Mississippi - DeSoto Regional Campus

-UM-DeSoto (UM-D) is located in DeSoto County.
-Housed in the DeSoto Center along with its primary community college partner Northwest Community College (NWCC), the 2+2 cooperative program promotes degree completion for regional place-bound students.
-UM-D academic programs and student services extend to students from the greater Memphis metro region.
-Many of these students work in the DeSoto County region.
-Giving access to academic programs for these students enhances the workforce in DeSoto County and the surrounding Mississippi counties.
+UM-DeSoto (UM-D) - in Southaven, Mississippi (DeSoto County) - is located in the DeSoto Center along with its primary community college partner Northwest Mississippi Community College (NWCC).
+The 2 + 2 partnership program promotes degree completion for regional place-bound students.
+UM-D academic programs and student services also extend to students from the Greater Memphis metro area.
+Many of these students enrich the workforce in DeSoto County and the neighboring Mississippi counties with their job skills and knowledge.

-Over the next several years, undergraduate degrees will increase to meet the academic needs of the students served in DeSoto County.
-Currently, full degree programs in accountancy, business, applied sciences, integrated marketing communications, education, and psychology are offered.
-The Bachelor of Multi-Disciplinary Studies and the University Studies bachelor degrees provide opportunities for degree completion for place bound traditional and non-traditional adult students.
-Twenty-one residential faculty members currently provide course delivery along with adjuncts and Oxford residential faculty.
-Professional graduate degrees are needed to meet the regional needs.
-In the DeSoto and Memphis metro markets, there is a growing need to add a graduate program in school counseling.
-The counselor education graduate degree program is slated to be offered at UM-D the 2021-22 academic year.
+Throughout the next several years, undergraduate degrees will increase to meet the academic needs of the students served in DeSoto County and the Greater Memphis metro area.
+Access to transfer scholarships and new changes in degree programs' core requirements will expand opportunities for students at Southwest Tennessee Community College in Memphis to transfer to UM-D also.
+Currently, UM-D offers all junior- and senior-level coursework to complete degree programs in accountancy, business, applied sciences, integrated marketing communications, education, and psychology.
+The Bachelor of Multi-disciplinary Studies and the University Studies bachelor degrees continue to provide opportunities for degree completion for place-bound traditional and non-traditional adult students.
+Nineteen residential faculty members currently provide coursework delivery along with adjuncts and Oxford residential faculty.
+Professional graduate degrees are vital in meeting the needs of the regional area as well.
+The Master's degree in Social Work is scheduled to be offered at UM-D during the 2021-22 academic year.